 S-r-G-m-P-d-N-S

 Described by Deepak Raja as “difficult to render in its purity”, Gauri is associated with viraha shringara (‘the piety arising from the separation of lovers’).
-The raga had at least two distinct forms as far back as the 16th century, and continues to manifest in several variations – spanning a main Bhairav-ang ‘shuddha ma‘ incarnation to various Poorvi-ang ‘tivra Ma’ renditions (often “treacherously close to Puriya Dhanashree“).
-In the former, mandra Ni is a prominent nyas (in Kalingada style), while re and dha should not be paused on – while some omit Ga and dha in aroha.
-Considered a sandhiprakash raga, but (unlike Bhairav) best suited to the dusk hours.
+The raga had at least two distinct forms as far back as the 16th century, and continues to manifest in several variations – principally a main Bhairav-ang ‘shuddha ma‘ incarnation, and also in various Poorvi-ang ‘tivra Ma’ renditions (unpacked in Manjiri Asanare-Kelkar’s superb Amodini demo lesson below).
+In the predominant Bhairav-ang interpretation, mandra Ni is a nyas (à la Kalingada), while re and dha should not be paused on – while some artists choose to omit Ga and dha in aroha.
+Considered a sandhiprakash raga, but – unlike Bhairav – is best suited to the dusk hours.
+Also see Maligoura, formed from the combination of Gauri and Puriya.

 • Raga Megalist (365+) •